EU Asks Tech Giants For More Data Regarding Access Given To Researchers For Risk Studies

 Moreover, a long list of big online apps was issued a notice by the EU and they included the likes of Ali Express, Apple’s App Store, Amazon, Google Play Store, Pinterest, LinkedIn, YouTube, TikTok, Google Maps, Bing, Google Search, and a host of others.

-They are being requested to give more data on how they’re giving access without any kind of delay involved.
+They are being requested to give more data on how they're providing timely access to researchers.
 The goal right now is to make sure accountability and scrutiny continue to take place as we speak.
 It’s important to research more on this front, the regulatory body added, especially considering how there are plenty of events set to take center stage like the upcoming elections.
-So for effective monitoring, this is needed as it would keep unlawful actions at bay and ensure only good stems from these apps.
+So for effective monitoring, this is needed as it would keep unlawful actions at bay and ensure these platforms operate responsibly.

 Those who were not included in this list include the likes of Wikipedia, X Videos, X Corp, and even Pornhub.
 But that does not mean Musk’s X is not under hot water.
 It’s already being scrutinized as we speak as a part of a formal investigation on the matter that began in December of last year.

 As far as which company is actually getting things right, it’s Wikipedia that has been giving researchers all the data they need with ease for the sake of risk studies.
 This might have to do with the fact that it’s not-for-profit while the rest are.
-So their edits are subject to change and open for all as a default setting.
+Wikipedia's content is publicly editable and openly accessible by default.

-The others are just less likely to be questioned by external sources about how they make money and that could impact the way people view them in society.
+For-profit platforms face less external scrutiny about their revenue models, which may affect public perception.
 Under this new DSA, topics that many studies would be diving deep into include child safety, disinformation, mental health, and violence related to gender.

 Regulators feel that this is the right first step forward to put pressure on companies.
 It’s time to get better answers than what has been on display so far.
 A deadline for the first week of February was provided to fulfill the request for data by the EU.
 After getting those results, the Commission would go on to take the next leading steps, it added.